TariqGon/TariqGon.github.io/_posts/2018-03-10- A_First_Date_ with_Data.md

 excerpt: " Data Science, Data Preprocessing, Python"
 ---

-An entry point to Data Analysis can be a regression example ([Next Post](/_pages/2018-03-11- A_Simple_Linear_Regression_Example.html)).
+An entry point to Data Analysis can be a ([Regression Example](/_pages/2018-03-11- A_Simple_Linear_Regression_Example.html)).
 But first things first, data should be prepared before the analysis can be performed.
 This step is called preprocessing.
 Real-world (raw) data can be inconsistent or incomplete and can even contain errors.
 Through the following lines, we will try to walk through a simple data preprocessing task using a famous dataset.

 A statistician with the name Francis Galton wanted to see if there was a connection between the height of sons and the height of their fathers.
 He measured the height of children and their parents across 205 families.